nayaksamdeep/farmerdirect/README.md

 https://api.needify.com/v1/ngo/:id/delete

-# NGO Microservice
+# Giving Microservice

-The NGO service allows the NGO to create externally visble profile with images and videos.
-It will also enable the NGO to create events
+The Giving service allows the NGO and employees to create externally visble profile with images and videos.
+It will also enable the NGO to create events and employees to register for the event

 1. Profile

-1.1 Profile
+1.1 NGO Profile
 The NGO can create a profile describing their work.

 https://api.needify.com/v1/ngo/:id/createprofile

-1.2 File Uploads

 An NGO can upload an image and a video that would be stored in S2 bucket with a unique link